-- The application is logged on the DFA-15, Application Register, or other method developed by the local office, and assigned to a Worker for processing and completion. - 2.
-Applications Submitted By inROADS a.
-Application List
+- The application is logged on the DFA-15, Application Register, or other method developed by the local office, and assigned to a Worker for processing and completion.

+Applications Submitted By inROADS

 Applications for benefits which include, but are not limited to, Medicaid for Children and Pregnant Women, WV CHIP and SNAP benefits, may be submitted online by using West Virginia inROADS.
 The following outlines some special procedures associated with the process.